 During your hearing, you will testify under oath.
 The hearing is less formal than a trial, but you still must conduct yourself professionally.
 If you have a lawyer, he or she can ask you questions.
 When your lawyer is done, the BVA judge will ask you questions.

 Remember to always listen to the question before answering and to always answer the question asked.
-If you don’t understand a question or didn’t hear it, ask your lawyer or the judge to repeat it.
+If you don’t understand a question or didn’t hear it, ask your lawyers or the judge to repeat it.
 Always be respectful and never interrupt the judge or cut him off.

 To prepare for testifying, your lawyer can create a mock examination where you answer questions as if it is the real hearing.
 A mock examination is a good way to identify your weaknesses as a witness.
 For example, you might get quiet when answering questions, or you might talk too much with your hands.
 Your lawyer can help you become a more confident witness.